alvations/bayesline-DSL/README.md

  - **DSLCC Test** contains 1,000 sentences per lang/var
  - `DSLCC Test` sentences are the same as the `DSLCC Gold`.
 It's just that `DSLCC Gold` contains the language code.
  - The `bayseline.py` only uses 18,000 from training dataset ;)
+ - The official repo for the shared task is here: https://bitbucket.org/alvations/dslsharedtask2014

 System Reults
 ====